aws-containers/kubectl-detector-for-docker-socket/README.md

 ## Build

-To build the binary you can use `make dsd` or `go build -o kubectl-dds main.go`
+To build the binary you can use `make dds` or `go build -o kubectl-dds main.go`

 Install the `kubectl-dds` binary somewhere in your path to use it with `kubectl` or use it by itself without kubectl.
 The same kubectl authentication works with or without `kubectl` (e.g. $HOME/.kube/config or KUBECONFIG).